-Ron Fuller was born in 1937 and went to Art Schools in Plymouth and Falmouth before studying Art and Theatre Design at the Royal College of Art.
+Ron Fuller was born in 1936 and went to Art Schools in Plymouth and Falmouth before studying Art and Theatre Design at the Royal College of Art.
 After a career in teaching he began making wooden toys for a living in 1972.
-He has developed many techniques for producing his toys in short production runs.
+He developed many techniques for producing his toys in short production runs.

 His work is highly sought after and has been exhibited and sold in specialist shops all over the world.